WesIngwersen/FLOWSA_design/README.md

  but they will be made standalone models to overcome current [limitations](#limitations-of-existing-models-within-useeio-and-like-satellite-table-models) and be more widely available for additional uses and contributions from users.
 Generally, these models have been limited to flow from the environment to the sectors (resource input from biosphere) and from the sectors to the environment (emission to the biosphere).
-However, FLOWSA models will also be developed so that they can be extended to account for flows from one sector to another (within the technosphere).
+However, FLOWSA models will also be developed so that they can be extended to account for flows from one sector to another (within the technosphere), and will be available for broader purpose use.

 The purpose of this repository is to provide common design specifications to guide the development of these models.
+See the proposed [functional and technical requirements](DesignRequirements.md).

 # Flow Sector Attribution (FLOWSA) Models - List of Types of Flows to Track

-Flow types are listed along with classes from the [Federal LCA Commons Elementary Flow List](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List/), when appropriate.
+Flow types are listed along with classes from the [Federal LCA Commons Elementary Flow List](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List/), when appropriate (only for elementary flows)

 | Flow Type | FEDEFL Flow Class |
 | --- | --- |